smarthomeNG/plugins/mvg_live/README.md

 sudo pip3 install PyMVGLive --upgrade
 </pre>

-This plugin provides functionality to query the data of www.mvg-live.de via the python package PyMVGLive
+This plugin provides functionality to query the data of www.mvg-live.de via the python package PyMVGLive.
+Take care to not run it too often.
+My example below is triggered by a select action in the
+SmartVISU 2.9 select widget.

-Forum thread to the plugin: https://knx-user-forum.de/...
+Forum thread to the plugin: https://knx-user-forum.de/forum/supportforen/smarthome-py/1108867-neues-plugin-mvg_live

 Take care not to request the interface too often.
 In the example below i show how to trigger a logic on a select box of SmartVISU